sparlund/new_abaqus/README.md

 - [X] Set up clang-tidy for static code analysis
 - [x] Implement logic and structure for reading abaqus input files
   - [ ] Disregard unused nodes
+  - [ ] Allow for commentented lines to start with whitespace
+  - [ ] Exit if trying to create element with a N/A node
   - [X] Allow entities to be defined in any order
 - [x] Create classes and relations for nodes, elements, properties and materials
 - [X] Implement logic for different elements